D7460N/D7460N.dev/ADD.md

 New(ish) browser supported modern HTML and CSS functionality and accompanying design and development techniques allow for literally "doing more with less". ([Least Power Principle](#least-power))

-The ever improving outline, guidelines, how-tos, and notes of which are detailed below.
+The ever improving (<i>read... always changing sometimes braking</i>) outline, guidelines, how-tos, and notes of which are detailed below.

 ---